30DaysOf/deconstructing-contoso-chat/docs/src/content/docs/02 | Workshop/05 | Setup Promptflow/13-local-connections.md

+---
-# 13. VSCode Config Connections
+title: "13.
+VSCode Config Connections"
+---

 > [!NOTE]
 _This assumes you completed all Azure resource setup and VS Code configuration for those resources.
 Now let's setup **local Connections** so we can run the prompt flow in VS Code later._